 Since the walls of the colon are very sensitive to any insult, they can bleed quite easily.
 So we often find that colitis poo contains streaks of fresh blood.
 (The blood will be fresh and bright red, as it has just been produced by the colon and then came straight out with the faeces.
 Blood that is produced in the small intestine or colon has been around for longer and has been partially digested, so that usually appears dark brown or black).
 It is unusual for your dog to be unwell with colitis, usually they will still be quite bright and have a normal appetite.

-Are there different types of colitis?
+Are there different types of dog colitis?

 Colitis can broadly be divided into two categories – acute and chronic.
 Acute colitis comes on suddenly, and only lasts for a short time (days) before resolving.
 Chronic colitis is more long term and can go on for a long time, either continuously or intermittently.

-What Causes colitis?
+What Causes colitis in dogs?

 Like other digestive problems in dogs, the causes of colitis can be very variable.
 Acute colitis is often caused by a mild infection which your dog has picked up, or by eating something that they shouldn’t have.
 Colitis can also sometimes be brought on by stress, such as being in kennels, or excitement such as being on a particularly excellent walk!
 If the colitis is more chronic, then some investigation may be needed to get to the root of the underlying cause.